-AYPH is working with students (aged 18-25) and services supporting student wellbeing to explore ways to improve health services and outcomes for students with long term health conditions.
+AYPH worked with students (aged 18-25) and services supporting student wellbeing to explore ways to improve health services and outcomes for students with long term health conditions.

-The project will explore factors that affect students and identify examples of good practice.
-We will work with young people with long term conditions to share their perspectives on, and solutions for, adjusting to life at university.
-The work is supported by the Bupa UK Foundation who fund practical projects to tackle challenges in health and social care and make a direct impact on people’s health and wellbeing.
+The project explored factors that affect students and identify examples of good practice.
+We worked with young people with long term conditions to share their perspectives on, and solutions for, adjusting to life at university.
+The work was supported by the Bupa UK Foundation who fund practical projects to tackle challenges in health and social care.

 If you’d like more information on the project, the stakeholder event or anything else, contact Jeremy Sachs at email@example.com